Where are the beets actually grown?

 As long as it's properly stored in a closed container such as our bag or some other sealed container at room temperature or below, its nutrition should remain intact.
-It should also be safe to use for at least as long as the expiration date on the pouch (2 years)
+It should also be safe to use for at least as long as the expiration date on the pouch (2 years from date of production).

 How much should I mix with water to get the same effect as drinking an 8 oz cup of beet juice?

 We recommend that you use one teaspoon (3 grams) per 8 ounce glass of water.
-This is equivalent to the juice from 1 large beet.
+This is equivalent to the juice you'd get from 1 large beet.

 Is the beetroot powder supposed to have hard lumps in it?

 Organic Beetroot powder has the tendency to clump together as it slowly dries out while being stored.
 Beet powder, like brown sugar, is very prone to clumping.
 If you bought Beetroot powder that did not clump up easily, it almost certainly had artificial 'anti-caking' agents added to it.
 We do not believe in adding chemicals to our products.

 To address this issue, add a source of moisture such as a water-soaked terracotta piece where you store the powder.
 Simply soak the piece in clean water for 20 minutes, pat dry, and place inside the airtight container you are using to store the beetroot powder.
 This allows moisture to be released slowly to help prevent drying and clumping.

 We have found that if you first break up the beetroot back into a powder and then insert the moistened disc in the pouch, it helps prevent re-clumping.
 Here are some ways to do that: